 So, I found someone who could reupholster it for a very reasonable price.
 I went shopping for fabric and came home with three options I had taken pictures of with my phone and showed them to Trey.
 I also did some price comparing.
 In the end I picked this yellow because I loved the color, the fabric was a great price for the quality, and I thought it might hide blonde dog hair well (which is a BIG issue at our house).
 I did (and do) worry that the lighter color might end up looking more dirty over time, but with this chair not being as close to our dog door as it was at our last house, the dogs don’t sit on it as often.
 So I’m cautiously hopeful.

 The result: I LOVE the new color and our chair looks like new.
 We’ll see how well it holds up over time, but at least I love the color now so I can always just get it professionally cleaned if needed in the coming years.
+If you love a good chair makeover, check out this DIY project Mandi did!

 Have you all ever had anything reupholstered (either DIY or professionally done)?
 If so, how did it go?
 Were you happy with the results? xx.
 Emma